Bi-fold, Sliding and French Doors – which is right for you?

 In terms of budget sliding doors are at a mid-range price point; although more expensive than French doors, they aren’t as expensive as bi-folding doors.

-Our range of sliding patio doors from PlatinumNRG come with ultra-thin PVCu or powder-coated aluminium frames, meaning minimal frame thickness and maximum glass area.
+Our range of sliding patio doors come with ultra-thin PVCu or powder-coated aluminium frames, meaning minimal frame thickness and maximum glass area.

 Visit our sliding patio door page for more details.